Jason Todd: Powers and abilities

-After his resurrection, Jason's character typically received more advanced training from the League of Assassins and All-Caste; his training elevated prior abilities, making him an more proficient martial artist and marksman capable with various firearms while employing a more fighting lethal style compared to his first mentor, possess considerable "street smarts", and is considered a natural leader.
+After his resurrection, Jason's character typically received more advanced training from the League of Assassins and All-Caste.
+This elevated prior abilities, making him a more proficient martial artist and marksman capable with various firearms while employing a more lethal fighting style compared to his first mentor.
+He possesses considerable "street smarts", and is considered a natural leader.
 At times, he has been depicted as having magical abilities originating from training with the All-Caste.
 These abilities chiefly revolve around summoning the All-Blades, weapons manifested from Jason's soul that allow him to fight mystical threats and can be summoned when needed.
-He also developed resistance to paralystic toxins.
+In addition, his All-Caste training enables him to resist paralytic toxins, fight while blind, and see the past, present, and future all at once.

 Equipment

 For a time, through Talia al Ghul's access to Kord Industries, as well as being LexCorp's former CEO, Jason had access to high-level weaponry and advanced computer equipment and gadgetry.
 However, his dagger remains his preferred weapon of choice for hand-to-hand combat; it can cut through Batman's armor and arsenal.
 Having been trained in the use of Batman's batarangs in perfect aim, he has some lethally sharpened shurikens similar to his dagger that based on his former mentor's designs as throwing weapons.
 His weapons of choice are a pair of customized IWI Jericho 941s, fitted with extra Picatinny rails and mini red-dot sights.